Accessibility Guide and Description

 Our Environmental Policy

-The Lake District is a very special place.
+The Lake District is a very special place and in 2017 was granted World Heritage Status.
 At Hill Top we are committed to sustainability, energy efficiency, recycling and all matters which may affect both the local environment and Lake District as a whole.

 We believe that our aims, whilst comprising an integral part of the holiday experience, should be entirely unobtrusive to our guests.